maricalmer/miniRT/README.md

 In 3D computer graphics, ray tracing simulates the behavior of light to create realistic digital images.
 By tracing the paths of light rays through a virtual scene, it produces highly accurate reflections, refractions and shadows.

-This project runs entirely on the CPU and is designed specifically for Linux systems.
+This project runs entirely on the CPU and is designed specifically for **Linux systems**.

 ---